Hi, I’m Suzie

 FILMING aT THE OLD OPERATING THEATRE

-I was beyond surprised when a researcher from Lion Productions reached out to me for BBC Two’s Britain’s Biggest Dig and asked me to discuss body snatching with Professor Alice Roberts.
+I was beyond surprised when a researcher from Lion Productions reached out to me for BBC Two’s Britain’s Biggest Dig, asking me to discuss body snatching with Professor Alice Roberts.

-The filming took place at the iconic Old Operating Theatre in London—a setting as eerie as the topic itself.
-To top it off, I was sworn to secrecy about the discovery of a coffin collar during the dig!
-It was such a thrill when the discovery was finally revealed when the program aired.
+Filming took place at the iconic Old Operating Theatre in London — a setting as eerie as the topic itself.
+I was even sworn to secrecy about the discovery of a coffin collar during the dig!
+It was a real thrill when the reveal finally aired.

 A forgotten profession.
 A hidden network.
 A century of stolen dead.